alejandrordeveloper/url-shortener/README.md

 ## Getting Started

-1. Clone the repository.
+1. Clone this repository.
 2. Install dependencies:
 	```
 	pip install -r requirements.txt
 	```
+3. Set up your `.env` file with your custom DNS (e.g., `alejandrodev.dpdns.org`) in `ALLOWED_HOSTS` and your production settings.
-3. Run migrations:
+4. Run migrations:
 	```
 	python manage.py migrate
 	```
-4. Start the development server:
+5. Collect static files:
 	```
-	python manage.py runserver
+	python manage.py collectstatic
 	```
-5. Open your browser at [http://127.0.0.1:8000/](http://127.0.0.1:8000/)
+6. Deploy to your production server (e.g., Railway, PythonAnywhere) and point your DNS to the deployed app.
+7. Access your app at `https://yourname.dpdns.org/` and start shortening URLs.

 ## Deployment

 You can deploy this project on platforms like Railway or PythonAnywhere.

-For Railway:
-1. Set up your `.env` file with production settings.
+**Recommended for production:**
+- Use a custom DNS (e.g., `alejandrodev.dpdns.org`) and set it in your `.env` as `ALLOWED_HOSTS`.
-2. Configure static files (see settings.py for STATIC_ROOT and STATICFILES_STORAGE).
+- Configure static files as shown in `settings.py` (`STATIC_ROOT`, `STATICFILES_STORAGE`).
-3. Use Gunicorn and WhiteNoise for production serving.
+- Use Gunicorn and WhiteNoise for serving in production.
-4. Short URLs remain relative; share them using your Railway app's base address.
+- Make sure your DNS points to your deployed app for public access.

 ## Author